ray-project/ray/doc/source/serve/index.rst

 Check out the :doc:`key-concepts`, learn more about :doc:`advanced`, look at the :ref:`serve-faq`, or head over to the :doc:`tutorials/index` to get started building your Ray Serve Applications.

+For further ideas, take a look at these blog posts about Ray Serve!
+`How to Scale Up Your FastAPI Application Using Ray Serve, by Archit Kulkarni <https://medium.com/distributed-computing-with-ray/how-to-scale-up-your-fastapi-application-using-ray-serve-c9a7b69e786>`_
+`Machine Learning is Broken, by Simon Mo <https://medium.com/distributed-computing-with-ray/machine-learning-serving-is-broken-f59aff2d607f>`_
+`The Simplest Way to Serve your NLP Model in Production with Pure Python, by Edward Oakes and Bill Chambers <https://medium.com/distributed-computing-with-ray/the-simplest-way-to-serve-your-nlp-model-in-production-with-pure-python-d42b6a97ad55>`_